Sign in

 Understanding Skirting Boards

-Skirting boards, also known as baseboards, are the finishing touch at the junction of the wall and the floor.
-They not only serve a decorative function but also protect the walls from wear and tear.
-According to a survey conducted by the National Wood Flooring Association, about 75% of homeowners consider the style of skirting boards as a vital aspect of their interior design.
+Skirting boards, often referred to as baseboards, serve as the perfect finishing detail where the wall meets the floor.
+They offer vital decorative functions while safeguarding the walls from damage.
+A survey conducted by the National Wood Flooring Association reveals that around 75% of homeowners consider the style of skirting boards a crucial element of their interior design.

 Different Styles of Skirting Boards

-There are several common styles of skirting boards that can complement various architectural designs.
-Here are the most popular options:
+There is a multitude of styles of skirting boards that can complement various architectural designs.
+Below are some of the most popular options:

 1. Traditional Skirting Boards